 7. Choose the best rock garden plants

-These are the top plants for rockeries to go for for year-round colour and interest:
+These are the top plants for rockeries to go for for year-round color and interest:

 - Spring gentian